joeavargas/RealmClear/README.md

 - Note: this is the Realm version of the app.
 I'm currently working on a duplicate app that uses CoreData(link coming soon).

 ## 🔮 Upcoming
-- Fix deleting items when the parent category is deleted
+- ~~Cascade delete parent objects and their respective child items~~
 - Add alert actions to display errors

 ## 📲 Installation